 I see you watching my sixteen year-old son, waiting for the right time to offer your help.
 He’s at our kitchen table, hands woven through his curly hair, struggling with an advanced math problem that would be easy for you.
 I see you carefully weighing the value of that help with the potential cost of making him feel, however irrationally, like he’s choosing you over his dad.

 I see you walking with my daughter.
 You’re a little ahead of the rest of us as we walk the hills of our neighborhood after dinner.
 I can’t make out what she’s saying, but it looks like she’s telling you an elaborate, detailed third grade saga.
 I see you listening.
-I see your head nod, and she turns to you, face uplifted in the summer evening sun, basking in your full attention.
+I see your head nod, and she turns to you, face uplifted in the light of the setting sun, basking in your full attention.